cncf/devstats.archive/DOCKER.md

 - sudo apt-get update
 - sudo apt-get install docker-ce

-Docker can have problems with storage driver, You can select `aufs` storage option by doing:
+Docker can have problems with storage driver, you can select `aufs` storage option by doing:
 - `modprobe aufs`
 - `vim /etc/docker/daemon.json`, and put storage driver here:
 ```